 The kitchen is well equipped with granite tops, microwave, fan oven and induction hob.
 The shower room has a large walk-in shower and wall-hung basin, heated towel-rail as well as a washing-machine.
 Fluffy bath robes and towels are standard.

 The bedroom has a luxurious feel about it with high thread count cotton white bed linen, a comfortable 5ft pocket-sprung bed (can be split into two beds), feather duvet, hairdryer, wall-hung tv/dvd player, a radio/ipod dock and electric radiator.

 Our guests are welcome to use our hard tennis court which shares the same fabulous views as Coomb Cottage.
-Two high quality Specialized mountain bikes are also available for use.
 On arrival you will receive a welcome basket of local eggs, milk, bread, butter, jam, Cotswold Gold oil, a cake and a little welcoming draught of our homemade Sloe Vodka.
 Coomb Cottage will also provide tea, filter coffee, sugar and spices for your stay along with a basket of wood, firelighters, toiletries and cleaning products.

 Bring your dogs.
 They will be well looked after, with bowls, old towels, an outdoor run and if needed a dog cage.
 Dog walking and sitting are available on request.
 Babes in arms are welcome and a travel cot is available.
 We also have a wonderful beautician/masseuse for your treatments, prior notice for booking recommended.